 - 1. ACT score from within last 5 years.

+- 16 for Diploma in Practical Nursing

+- 19 for Associate of Applied Science, Nursing

+- 20 for Bachelor of Science, Nursing

-Composite score of 16 for PN; 19 for ADN; 20 for BSN. - 2.
-SAT score from within last 5 years.
-Score of 930 for PN and 1000 for ADN; 1060 for BSN. - 3.
-TEAS score within last year.
-Score of 56 for PN; 66 for ADN; 76 for BSN.
+- 2. SAT score from within last 5 years.

+- 930 for Diploma in Practical Nursing

+- 1000 for Associate of Applied Science, Nursing

+- 1060 for Bachelor of Science, Nursing

+- 3. TEAS score within last year (last twelve months).
 TEAS can only be taken twice per application.
+Applicants may apply for enrollment twice per year.

+- 56 for Diploma in Practical Nursing

+- 66 for Associate of Applied Science, Nursing

+- 76 for Bachelor of Science, Nursing

-Applicants may apply for enrollment twice per year. - 4.
-Wonderlic Basic Skills Test Scores: Quantitative 265, Verbal 265 for PN.
+- 4. Wonderlic Basic Skills Test Scores: Quantitative 265, Verbal 265 for PN.
 Quantitative 315, Verbal 365 for ADN; Quantitative 365, Verbal 365 for BSN.
 The Wonderlic Basic Skills test may be attempted three times.
 An applicant is required to take a refresher course prior to the third attempt.
+The applicant needs only to retest in the section they failed to reach the qualifying score.

+- Practical Nursing

+- i.
+Quantitative (Math) -265

+- ii.
+Qualitative (Reading) 265

+- Associate of Applied Science, Nursing

+- i.
+Quantitative (Math) 315

+- ii.
+Qualitative (Reading) 365

+- Bachelor of Science, Nursing

+- i.
+Quantitative (Math) -365

+- ii.
+Qualitative (Reading) 365

-The applicant needs only to retest in the section they failed to reach the qualifying score. - 5.
-Successful completion of academic courses offered at an institution whose accreditor is approved by the U.S. Department of Education.
+- 5. Transfer Credits: Successful completion of academic courses offered at an institution whose accreditor is approved by the U.S. Department of Education.
 Must have a minimum of 24 academic quarter credit hours with a minimum GPA of 2.4 for PN.
 Must have a minimum of 30 academic quarter credit hours with a minimum GPA of 2.7 for ADN.
-Must have a minimum of 30 academic quarter credits with a minimum of 2.95 or
+Must have a minimum of 30 academic quarter credits with a minimum of 2.95 or higher for the BSN.
+Occupational associate degrees and non-nursing collegiate diplomas are not recognized as academic qualifiers for admission into any of the nursing programs.

+- Diploma in Practical Nursing

+- i.
+24 academic quarter credit hours with a minimum GPA of 2.4 for

+- Associate of Applied Science, Nursing

+- i.
+30 academic quarter credit hours with a minimum GPA of 2.7

+- Bachelor of Science, Nursing

+- i.
+30 academic quarter credits with a minimum of 2.95 or higher

-- higher for the BSN.
-Occupational associate degrees and non-nursing collegiate diplomas are not recognized as academic qualifiers for admission into any of the nursing programs. - 6.
-ADN and BSN applicants who previously entered into and graduated from a practical nursing program must possess an unencumbered, current Practical Nursing License to qualify for consideration into the RN program.
+- 6. ADN and BSN applicants who previously entered into and graduated from a practical nursing program

+must possess an unencumbered, current Practical Nursing License to qualify for consideration into the RN program.
 The applicants must provide a transcript from their practical nursing education.